 - 9. My full name is Marcus Hayden Langman. - 10.
 I am an independent planning consultant engaged by Canterbury Regional Council (CRC) and Christchurch City Council (CCC).
 I hold a Bachelor of Resource Studies from Lincoln University (1998).
-I have previously appeared as a planning witness for the parties on SDC Private Plan Change 69 at Lincoln and Plan Change 72 at Prebbleton. - 11.
+I have previously appeared as a planning witness for the parties on SDC Private Plan Change 69 at Lincoln, Plan Change 72 at Prebbleton, and Plan Change 71 at Rolleston. - 11.
 I have 21 years' experience in planning, of which 19 have been in New Zealand.
 For the last 8 years I have been a sole practitioner, working for a range of private developers, local authorities and non-governmental organisations on consenting and policy matters in Canterbury, Otago, Tasman and the Auckland region. - I am currently the lead author for a number of proposed chapters for the district plan review processes for Waimakariri and Waitaki District Councils, and have recently assisted Otago Regional Council with the drafting of the Energy, Infrastructure and Transport chapter as part of the Proposed Otago Regional Policy Statement 2021 process.
 I am also on the supplier panel for the Tasman Environment Plan.
-In addition, I have recently prepared section 42A reports and evidence for Queenstown Lakes District Council (QLDC) in relation to rezoning requests within the Wakatipu Basin, and have appeared as an expert witness in the Environment Court on behalf of QLDC as part of its district plan review. - I assisted the Hearing Panel as part of the Our Space 2018-2048: Greater Christchurch Settlement Pattern Update Whakahāngai O Te Hōrapa Nohoanga process, which constituted the future development strategy (FDS) for Greater Christchurch prepared under the National Policy Statement on Urban Development Capacity (NPS-UDC). - 14.
-I was contracted as the Principal Planning Advisor to the Independent Hearings Panel for the Christchurch Replacement District Plan, between 2016 and 2018, and assisted the Panel with procedural matters, decision drafting, plan drafting and reviewing.
-I have been engaged by a number of district councils on subdivision and rural residential plan change matters, as both reporting officer and planning expert.
+In addition, I have recently prepared section 42A reports and evidence for Queenstown Lakes District Council (QLDC) in relation to rezoning requests within the Wakatipu Basin, and have appeared as an expert witness in the Environment Court on behalf of QLDC as part of its district plan review. - I assisted the Hearing Panel as part of the Our Space 2018-2048:Greater Christchurch Settlement Pattern Update Whakahāngai O Te strategy (FDS) for Greater Christchurch prepared under the National of district councils on subdivision and rural residential plan change matters, as both reporting officer and planning expert.
 I have also served as an independent planning commissioner on resource consent matters for Kaikōura District Council.